-- (1) An applicant for a Medical Certificate shall, on a form and in manner prescribed by the Authority in the applicable technical guidance material- - sign and furnish the medical examiner with a personally certified statement of medical facts concerning personal, familial and hereditary history that is as complete and accurate as the applicant's knowledge permits, the date, place and result of the last examination;
+(1) An applicant for a medical certificate shall, on a form and in manner prescribed by the authority in the applicable technical guidance material-

+- (a) sign and furnish the medical examiner with a personally certified statement of medical facts concerning personal, familial and hereditary history that is as complete and accurate as the applicant's knowledge permits, the date, place and result of the last examination; and - (b) indicate to the examiner whether a medical assessment has previously been refused, revoked or suspended and, if so, the reason for such refusal, revocation or suspension.

-- (ii) indicate to the Examiner whether a medical assessment has previously been refused, revoked or suspended and, if so, the reason for such refusal, revocation or suspension. - (2) Any false declaration to a Medical Examiner made by an applicant for a licence or rating shall be reported to the Authority for such action as may be considered appropriate. - (3) Where an applicant for a Medical Certificate fails within a reasonable period to provide the requested medical information or history, or fails to authorise the release so requested, the Authority may deny the application as well as suspend, modify or revoke all Medical Certificates held by the applicant. - (4) Where a Medical Certificate is suspended or modified under subregulation (3), the suspension or modification remains in effect until- - (i) the holder provides the requested information, history, or authorisation to the Authority; and - (ii) the Authority determines that the holder meets the medical standards.
+(2) Any false declaration to a medical examiner made by an applicant for a licence or rating shall be reported to the authority for such action as may be considered appropriate.

+(3) Where an applicant for a medical certificate fails within a reasonable period to provide the requested medical information or history or fails to authorise the release so requested, the authority may deny the application as well as suspend, modify or revoke all medical certificates held by the applicant.

+(4) Where a medical certificate is suspended or modified under subregulation (3), the suspension or modification remains in effect until-

+- (a) the holder provides the requested information, history or authorisation to the authority; and - (b) the authority determines that the holder meets the medical standards.